 Eating Too Much Fast-Food

 A common habit among people is the tendency to over-eat fast food.
 Let’s face it, a cheeseburger every once in awhile is good, but to have one every day is another story.
 Trans fat, which can be found in fast food, raises cholesterol and blood fats that contribute to the hardening of your arteries.
-It can also cause inflammation, which builds up fatty plaque in artery walls.
+It can also cause inflammation, which builds up fatty plaques in arterial walls.
 It may seem hard at first, but the health benefits of switching over to a less fast food diet are very beneficial.
 Eating a diet full of vegetables and fruits as part of a healthy diet may reduce the risk for heart disease, including heart attack and stroke.
-Every week try to cut back on your intake of fast-food.
+Every week, try to cut back on your intake of fast-food.
 To help you avoid fast-food joints, try meal prepping.
 Buy your groceries for the week and plan your meals accordingly.
 When you do go to a fast-food restaurant, get foods with less grease and calories.
 Instead of a soda, ask for a water; instead of fries and a burger, how about a salad?

 Remaining in a Constant State of Unhappiness